bram209/beautiful-jekyll/_posts/2017-09-07-a-better-alternative-to-adblock-plus.md

 You might need to restart your network manager or clear the DNS cache.
 For restarting the manager in linux: `sudo systemctl restart NetworkManager.service`

 ## Automatically updating our hosts file
 The domain lists that we talked about earlier, are updated daily.
-Therefore, we should update our hosts file daily as while.
+Therefore, we should update our hosts file daily as well.

 Let's create an automatic task for this.
 You can create a [cronjob](https://en.wikipedia.org/wiki/Cron) for example, but since my distro uses `systemd`, I will create a [systemd timer](https://wiki.archlinux.org/index.php/Systemd/Timers).